martacruzz/BD-project/README.md

 If not on a virtual environemnt open one with: `poetry shell`

 To run the application, use the following command: `flask run --debug`

+Also, if not running on linux (with SQL DRIVER: ODBC Driver 18 for SQL Server), change this line in persistence/session.py to {{SQL Server}}